 Immediately after bariatric surgery, there will be some pain and discomfort.
 Our highly-skilled and sensitive care team will offer you the right medications to help you feel better.
 You will stay in the hospital for one night after surgery, and then return to normal activity within two to three weeks.

-During the first one week of your recovery, we will recommend that you only ingest liquids.
+During the first week of your recovery, we will recommend that you only ingest liquids.
 We will then guide you as you gradually progress to pureed foods, soft foods, and then to regular foods about one to two months after surgery.
 You will need to chew your food slowly and fully.
 You may experience a very fast weight loss initially, so it is important to get all of the nutrition, vitamins, and hydration you need.
 Your doctor will also recommend supplements.

 During weight loss, you may experience fatigue, chills, body aches, dry skin, mood changes, and temporary hair thinning.
 However, as your weight stabilizes, you may find out that these problems fade out.